Aliases for HIST3H2BB Gene

 GeneCards Summary for HIST3H2BB Gene

-HIST3H2BB (Histone Cluster 3, H2bb) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and Packaging Of Telomere Ends.
+HIST3H2BB (Histone Cluster 3 H2B Family Member B) is a Protein Coding gene.
+Among its related pathways are Mitotic Prophase and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST1H2BH.

 UniProtKB/Swiss-Prot for HIST3H2BB Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.